rdlauer/articles/nativescript/securing-app/whitepaper.md

 You've probably heard of OAuth before, as [OAuth 2.0](https://oauth.net/2/) is a commonly used industry-standard protocol for user authorization.

-OAuth is an open standard for delegating access to resources, often used as a way for end users to grant apps access to their information but without turning over their login credentials.
-This mechanism is used by companies such as Amazon, Google, Facebook, Microsoft, and Twitter to allow users of those serivices to share information about their accounts with permitted third party apps.
+OAuth is an open standard for delegating access to resources, used as a way for end users to grant apps access to their information but without turning over their login credentials.
+This mechanism is used by companies such as Amazon, Google, Facebook, Microsoft, and Twitter to allow users of those services to share information about their accounts with permitted third party apps.

 Thanks to an extensive community of plugin developers, there is in fact a plugin for interacting with OAuth 2.0 in NativeScript: the [nativescript-oauth2](https://market.nativescript.org/plugins/nativescript-oauth2) plugin.